Trillion-Servers/unturned-egg-pterodactyl/README.md

 Just simply import `egg-unturned.json` to your panel and then you can create a server.

 ## How to Report and Issue
-Head to the Issues Tab and open a issue and explain your issue please add screenshots and any errors you encounter while installing the Unturned Serve rusing this egg.
+Head to the Issues Tab and open a issue and explain your issue please add screenshots and any errors you encounter while installing the Unturned Server using this egg.

 ## Credit-
 This egg was modified by Griffindor and was originally made by hcgcloud.